 Once the Chief Minister is sworn in, he chooses a Council of Ministers and assigns them various ministries to distribute the administrative functions and thus accomplish increased efficiency.
 The Governor now appoints these Ministers and they are assigned their individual portfolios.
 The Executive of the state are answerable to the state legislature in matters of carrying out their executive functions.
 To meet the ideals of local self governance, panchyats and municipal councils exist and the members to these are chosen through regularly held polls.

 Present day Kerala politics is dominated by two major political alliances.
-The Left Democratic Front (LDF — led by the CPI(M))is currently the ruling alliance and the United Democratic Front (UDF — led by the Indian National Congress) is the Opposition.
-The Chief Minister, Mr. V.S.
-Achuthanandan belongs to the CPI(M) and hence the LDF.
+The United Democratic Front (UDF - led by the Indian National Congress) is currently the ruling alliance and Left Democratic Front (LDF - led by the CPI(M)) is the Opposition.
+The Chief Minister, Mr. Oommen Chandy belongs to the Indian National Congress.
 The Malayalis are an extremely politically conscious race and take part actively in the political happenings of the state.